There's no better feeling than lacing up some ice skates and gliding around with friends or competing in ice hockey or figure skating.

 With skating, friends and families come together to enjoy a shared experience.

-It's a path for kids and adults to express themselves, learn a skill, and possibly pursue a skating-related sport.
+It's a path for kids and adults to express themselves, learn a skill, and possibly pursue a skating-related sport or international competition.

 Overall, it's just fun!